SpoddyCoder/scube-tools/README.md

 ### Kubernetes Dashboard Service Acccounts

 By default this tool generates a token for the `k8s-dashboard-admin` service account.
-You can generate a token for a different service account by using the configuartion options.
+You can generate a token for a different service account by using the configuration options.

-Example yaml to create a `k8s-daashboard-admin` service account with a `cluster-admin` rolebinding...
+Example yaml to create a `k8s-dashboard-admin` service account with a `cluster-admin` rolebinding...

 ```
 apiVersion: v1